caellach/SIT_RemotePlugins/client/README.md

 ## Usage

-* No other action should be necessary
+* After the first run, a default config file will be generated at `EFT/BepInEx/config/RemotePlugins.cfg`

 ## Notes